cloudfoundry/docs-dev-guide/services/lift-service-bindings.html.md

 ---
-title: Lift - Service Bindings
+title: Configure Service Connections for Lift
 ---

 ## <a id='intro'></a>Introduction ##